Ammonia (NH₃) Gas Removal from Industrial Air and Gas Streams

 Applications:

-13X beads are also regenerable at elevated temperatures, supporting multi cycle usage in fixed bed columns.
+13X beads are also regenerable at elevated temperatures, supporting multi-cycle usage in fixed bed columns.

 Ready to Improve Air & Gas Purity with the Right Adsorbent?

 Ammonia (NH₃) is an aggressive industrial contaminant, and its removal from air and gas is essential for environmental compliance, worker safety, and equipment longevity.
-The use of impregnated activated carbon and molecular sieve 13x provides proven, scalable solutions across multiple industries.
+Moreover, The use of impregnated activated carbon and molecular sieve 13x provides proven, scalable solutions across multiple industries.

 Medaad offers industrial grade adsorbents, including activated carbon (acid impregnated or standard), molecular sieve, and other purification media, all suited for ammonia control in air purification and gas processing systems.